tommasocarraro/SemNeSyKTRecSys/README.md

 # SemNeSyKTRecSys
 Semantic Neuro-Symbolic Knowledge Transfer for Recommender Systems

-- Replicate Zhang's hyperparameters
-- Implement global bias in MF
 - tuning based on NDCG@10
-- decide best number of sampled negatives
 - decide how to encode the ranking information inside LikesSource
-- define the BPR loss in LTN
+- define the BPR loss in LTN -> almost done -> to be implemented
-- define the LTN loader for the complete model
-- check if user-item matrix is correctly created
+- define the LTN loader for the complete model -> define cold start users in target -> define all the pairs from which to sample based on this information.
+Then, we need to define for which of these pairs the axioms are satisfied, namely the user likes or dislikes something connected in the source domain.
+We should define all these pairs and define a DIAG on them